dannystudio/home.tab.bookmark.docker/README.md

 * drag and drop bookmark to move to another group.

 #### Data
-* Bookmark data store in contain and cached in browser's local storage.
+* Bookmark data store in server and cached in browser.
-* Import Data: Import data to local storage.
+* Import Data: Import data to browser cache.
 Support import from browser bookmark (Netscape Bookmark File) and SpeedDials.
 (Only import label and url for bookmarks, no thunbmails).
-* Expprt Data: Export data from local storage.
+* Expprt Data: Export data from browser cache or from server.
-* Restore Data: In case any mistake , use Restore Data to restore data from container.
+* Restore Data: In case any mistake , use Restore Data to restore data from server.
-* Commit Changes: To avoid any mistake, changes only applied to local storage (including importing data), use Commit Changes to commit changes to container when needed.
+* Commit Changes: To avoid any mistake, changes only applied to browser cache (including importing data), use Commit Changes to commit changes to server when needed.

 #### Protection
 * Basic authentication available as an option. (see BASIC_AUTH in ENV Variables below).